Entrepreneurship (ENT)

 ENT 5529 Entrepreneurship Scholars Credits: 3

+This course is for students who have a business idea and want to learn the steps of launching the business over the course of a semester.
+Students must first apply to the program, interview with a program mentor, and be selected by the admissions team.
 In this course, students will acquire the skills required to manage and grow a successful new venture through hands-on, real-world work on their own venture.
-Students will work with the instructor and at least one mentor to identify specific deliverables and a long term venture plan.
+Students will work with the instructor and various mentors to identify specific deliverables and a long term venture plan.
 Students will manage their enterprise, attend a series of workshops, and work with their peers, instructional coaches and mentors to further their venture.

 ENT 5531 New Product Development Credits: 3